sPrizio/bluebell/sepal/README.md

 - Passed news day should start auto-collapsed
 - Custom create new account page (like the 404) for handling /default
 - Creating an account or updating the account can include account close times
+- Trades Page -> Filters for dates and trades (and sorting by date)